-There are several types of legal entities in Costa Rica that you can form.
+If you have started a business in Costa Rica, and wish to incorporate, there are several types of legal entities that you can incorporate.
 Many are interesting from a historical viewpoint.
-However, if you wish to open a corporation, I can only recommend two of them.
+However, if you wish to open a corporation, I can only recommend two.
 On the one hand, you have the Standard Corporation (S.A., or Sociedad Anónima).
 On the other hand, I recommend the Limited Liability Corporation (S.R.L or Sociedad de Responsabilidad Limitada).
 I can recommend both of them because they confer a limited liability.
 There are, however, other types of legal entities available.
 However, I can´t recommend them because of their unlimited liability.
 Because of this, they are seldom used and have become antiquities of corporate law.

 At least two people must incorporate as founding partners.
 The Act of Incorporation is notarized.
 Therefore, this is done in my protocol, where I act as a notary public.
 In this act, both of you establish the articles of incorporation as founding shareholders.
 Then, just as it happens with a physical person, you must give the entity a name and a domicile in Costa Rica.
 Accordingly, you can set the corporation´s domicile in my law firm.